 Did you know that there are multiple types of wills you could have?
 Don’t worry, most people think there is just one “type” of will.

-But, there are some very major differences in these “types” of wills.
-What are they and how do you choose?
+But, there are some major differences in these “types” of wills.
+What are they, and how do you choose?
 We can help with that:

-With a will, your estate will still go through probate, but it will be easier for a judge to make a determination as to what should be done with your estate and will make it move a little quicker.
-However, if you wish to avoid probate and expedite the division or availability of assets, there are other options (such as a revocable living trust with a pour-over will).
+With a will, your estate will still go through probate, but it will be easier for a judge to decide as to what should be done with your estate and will make it move a little quicker.
+However, if you wish to avoid probate and expedite the division or availability of assets, other options exist (such as a revocable living trust with a pour-over will).

 A testamentary trust is a legal and fiduciary relationship created through your will.
 A testamentary trust is commonly used when someone wants to leave assets to a beneficiary (such as minor children), but doesn’t want the beneficiary to receive the assets until a specified time, such as when they reach a certain age.
 So even though you would create the will and testamentary trust while you’re alive, the trust does not exist until after your death.